SlicePilot: Demystifying Network Slice Placement in Heterogeneous Cloud Infrastructures: Abstract

 \section{Abstract}

-Cellular networks are increasingly realized through software-based entities, with core functions deployed as Virtual Network Functions (VNFs) on Commercial-off-the-Shelf (COTS) hardware.
-Network slicing has emerged as a key enabler of 5G by providing logically isolated Quality of Service (QoS) guarantees for diverse applications.
-With the adoption of cloud-native infrastructures, the placement of network slices across heterogeneous multi-cloud environments poses new challenges due to variable resource capabilities and slice-specific requirements.
-This paper introduces a modular framework for autonomous and near-optimal VNF placement based on a disaggregated Multi-Agent Reinforcement Learning (MARL) approach.
-The framework incorporates real traffic profiles to estimate slice resource demands and employs a MARL-based scheduler to minimize deployment cost while meeting QoS constraints.
-Experimental evaluation on a multi-cloud testbed shows a 19× speed-up compared to combinatorial optimization, with deployment costs within 7.8\% of the optimal.
-While the method incurs up to 2.42× more QoS violations under high load, the trade-off provides significantly faster decision-making and reduced computational complexity.
-These results suggest that MARL-based approaches offer a scalable and cost-efficient solution for real-time network slice placement in heterogeneous infrastructures.
+Cellular networks are comprised of software-based entities, with main functions encapsulated as Virtual Network Functions (VNFs) deployed on Commercial-off-the-Shelf (COTS) hardware.
+As a key enabler of 5G, network slicing offers logically isolated Quality of Service (QoS) for diverse use cases.
+With the transition to cloud-native infrastructures, optimizing network slice placement across multi-cloud environments remains challenging due to heterogeneous resource capabilities and varying slice-specific demands.
+This paper presents \textit{SlicePilot}, a modular framework that enables autonomous and near-optimal VNF placement using a disaggregated Multi-Agent Reinforcement Learning (MARL) approach.
+SlicePilot collects real-world traffic profiles to estimate resource needs for each slice type.
+These estimates guide a MARL-based scheduler that minimizes deployment costs while satisfying QoS constraints.
+We evaluate SlicePilot on a multi-cloud testbed and demonstrate a 19× speed-up over combinatorial optimization methods, while keeping deployment costs within 7.8\% of the optimal.
+Although SlicePilot results in 2.42× more QoS violations under high-load conditions, this trade-off is offset by faster decision-making and reduced computational overhead.
+Overall, SlicePilot delivers a scalable, cost-efficient solution for network slice placement, making it suitable for real-time deployments where responsiveness and efficiency are critical.